About the course

 The library has three reading rooms, all with wifi, including a seminar room and workspace.
 It subscribes to twenty journals, including popular titles like the Latin American Research Review, the Journal of Latin American Studies and the Hispanic American Historical Review.

 The centre’s main seminar room serves to host our main regular Latin American seminar, a weekly event where Oxford-based and visiting academics present and discuss the results of their most recent research activities on a wide range of topics.
 In addition, the seminar room serves to host the Latin American History seminar.
 These events are accompanied by social receptions, which will offer you opportunities to mix socially with your fellow students, staff and visitors.

 Spanish and Portuguese classes at the Language Centre

-If you are a non-native speaker of Spanish and feel that you could benefit from additional classes, you may wish to register for one of the Languages for Study and Research (LASR) courses offered by the University Language Centre.
-As an LAC student you are eligible to make a ‘priority application’ to attend a Spanish course.
+If you are a non-native speaker of Spanish or Portuguese and feel that you could benefit from additional classes, you may wish to register for one of the Languages for Study and Research (LASR) courses offered by the University Language Centre.
+As an LAC student you are eligible to make a ‘priority application’ to attend a Spanish or Portuguese course.